EldosHD/2nd-Keyboard/README.md

 If you want to install it manually, you should watch [Tarans Video](https://www.youtube.com/watch?v=Arn8ExQ2Gjg) because he explains everything in there.

 ## Quickstart Guide
-You can use the script without knowing how to code, but you should consider learning AHK
+You can use the script without knowing how to code, but you should consider learning AHK .

+**Note** Finish later-------------------

 # Wiki

+**Note** Finish later-------------------

 # License
+You can use all of my code in your projects, if you give proper credit.
 ## Credit
 - Idea: [Tom Scotts Video](https://www.youtube.com/watch?v=lIFE7h3m40U&feature=emb_title)
 - Based on: [Tarans Video](https://www.youtube.com/watch?v=Arn8ExQ2Gjg)